-The LMC Library has an in-house book collection of nearly 25,000 volumes, augmented by an additional collection of approximately 30,000 electronic book titles.
+The LMC Library has an in-house book collection of nearly 25,000 volumes, augmented by an additional collection of approximately 35,000 electronic book titles.
 The library shares its online library catalog with the other two district libraries, Diablo Valley College and Contra Costa College.
 These two libraries have book collections of 90,000 and 48,000 respectively.
 Through an interlibrary loan service, LMC students and faculty can readily access these valuable book resources by utilizing a simple request link in the online catalog.
 The library's media collection includes access to a collection of nearly 500 library owned DVDs and a CD collection of almost 500 titles along with the equipment needed to utilize these resources.

-The library subscribes to roughly 160 in-house magazines, journals and newspapers, although the library's major avenue for providing students with access to periodical, newspaper and other electronic resources comes from the library's electronic database collection.
+The library also subscribes to popular magazines and local newspapers for users to read in-house, while the library's major avenue for providing students with access to scholarly journals and materials comes from the library's electronic database collection.
 The Library website provides access to 35 subscription based electronic resources which contain full-text articles from over 5,000 newspapers, magazines, journals and reference materials.
 LMC students, faculty, and staff can access the electronic resources collection 24 hours a day online.
 Community members may access these collections from computers on the library's first floor.